BASPI/LNHRDACII-qcodes/README.md

-# LNHR DAC II QCoDeS Driver
+# Alpha Version 0.2.0 LNHR DAC II QCoDeS Driver
-This repository contains the QCoDeS driver for the Basel Precision Instruments *Low Noise High Resolution Digital to Analog Converter II* or *LNHR DAC II*.
-Additionally there are some examples on how to use the driver.
+This repository branch contains an untested version of a driver.
+Any use of it is strongly discouraged.
+Everything in this branch could break your system and/or your hardware.
+BASPI is not liable for any damage caused.

 ## Latest Release
 The latest version of this driver is v0.1.1.